 Rich and Barb Heki are the founders and directors of Grandparents of Homeschoolers™, a national, nonprofit ministry whose mission is to encourage, inspire and equip grandparents to support, engage in and delight in the home-education adventure of their grandchildren.
 Their goal is to get grandparents involved in the home education of their grandchildren whether they live locally or long-distance, and whether they love homeschooling or are not supportive.
 Grandparents and parents are invited to click the “join” button on their website (it’s free) to be on their contact list to receive creative new ideas, testimonies and resources on how to involve the grandparents.

-This blog post was originally published in October 2014.
-It has been updated for timeliness and detail.
+We have updated this blog post, originally published in October 2014, for timeliness and detail.